muthuishere/mark-down-live/readme.md

 ## Credits and Acknowledgements

-Special thanks to the following projects for their invaluable contributions to MarkDownLive:
+Special thanks to the following projects for their invaluable contributions to PresentMarkdownNow:

 - [Marp CLI](https://www.npmjs.com/package/@marp-team/marp-cli): For enabling seamless markdown to presentation conversions.
 - [Typewriter Effect](https://www.npmjs.com/package/typewriter-effect): For adding dynamic typewriter effects to live presentations.

 ## Third-Party Licenses

-For information on third-party licenses used in MarkDownLive, please refer to the [Third Party Licenses](THIRD-PARTY-LICENSES.txt) page.
+For information on third-party licenses used in PresentMarkdownNow, please refer to the [Third Party Licenses](THIRD-PARTY-LICENSES.txt) page.

 ## Contributing